petertwigg/petertwigg.github.io/courses.md

 feature_text:
 aside: true
 ---
+### Online Meditation Trainings & Groups

-##### Free Meditation Groups (Online)
+#### Free Online Meditation Group

 For people wanting to experience and practice meditation in a group.

-You are invited to join in this free weekly 40 minute meditation group.
-We meditate for 10 minutes to begin, follow with a short talk and question  introducing key elements to help you on your meditation path.
+You are invited to join in this free weekly 60 minute meditation group.
+We meditate for 10 minutes to begin with, following up  with a short talk and question time and additional meditations.
+I introduce key elements to help you on your meditation path.
 I also provide some simple models and context to help you understand your meditation experience.
 We then follow up with a final meditation.

-##### Topics Include:
+#### Topics Include:
 * The only rule of meditation.
 * The importance of right posture.
 * Meditation - The Breath.